gghill/gghill/README.md

 📖 I'm currently reading The Silmarillion by J.R.R.
 Tolkien

-👾 I'm currently playing Breath of the Wild and Magic the Gathering
+👾 I'm currently playing Breath of the Wild, Waterdeep Dragon Heist (5e), and Magic the Gathering

 🎧 I'm currently listening to ...